dwyl/phoenix-liveview-counter-tutorial/README.md

 The GenServer runs in its own process.
-Other parts of the application invoke the API in their own process, these calls are forwarded to the `handle_call` functions in the GenServer process where they are handled.
+Other parts of the application invoke the API in their own process, these calls are forwarded to the `handle_call` functions in the GenServer process where they are processed serially.

 We have also moved the PubSub publication here as well.